What are the hours for API Support?

 Our official working hours are Monday - Friday from 8am - 5pm Pacific Time.

 How can I get support for any API questions I may have?

 Please contact email@example.com and a Developer Support Engineer will get back to you as soon as possible.

-The daily/monthly sandbox is not responding or I am getting an error.
+My sandbox environments are not responding or I am getting an error.

 Please contact firstname.lastname@example.org and we will assist and escalate to our Site Reliability Engineering team if necessary.